USVDH/PolyCraft-Fabric/README.md

 This repo is provided without the server .jar file and plugin .jar files, please download them from their respective creators.
 To get a working Minecraft server use the next steps:
 1. Download [Fabric](https://fabricmc.net/use/) and run the .jar (or .exe) file to get the fabric .jar and vanilla .jar files.
 2. Download all the mods and put them into /mods
+3. Download the datapacks and put them into /world/datapacks

 And you're done!
 Now you (should) have a fully working server.